 By Van Bawi Lian | In a statement released on November 11, Christian leaders in the capital of Chin State, Hakha, made an appeal to churches, urging them to abstain from hosting any festive celebrations for Christmas and New Year.

-“It has been two years since we could not celebrate Christmas and New Year events.
-After due consideration, we once again decided to call off all festive celebrations of 2022 Christmas and New Year in Hakha.
-Churches may hold normal worship service on these occasions,” the statement reads.
+The statement emphasizes, “It has been two years since we were unable to commemorate Christmas and New Year events.
+After careful consideration, we have collectively decided to forego all festive celebrations for the 2022 Christmas and New Year in Hakha.
+However, churches are encouraged to conduct regular worship services during these occasions.”

-“We understand that Christmas and New Year are one of the most important festivals among the Chin people.
-However, how can we be able to joyfully celebrate these events while many of our Chin people are suffering in the jungle camps and foreign refugee camps,” a Christian leader who requested to conceal his identity for security reason told The Chin Journal.
+“We acknowledge the significance of Christmas and New Year in the Chin culture.
+Nevertheless, how can we joyfully celebrate these occasions when many of our fellow Chin people are enduring hardship in jungle camps and foreign refugee camps,” expressed a Christian leader who preferred to remain anonymous due to security concerns when speaking to The Chin Journal.

 Prior to the advent of the COVID-19 pandemic and the military coup, the Christmas and New Year festivities were observed with great meaning and enthusiasm across Chin State.
 For Chin Christians, Christmas goes beyond being a commemoration of the birth of Jesus Christ; it is also a time for strengthening family bonds.
 Relatives from various parts of the world would return to Chin State to reunite and spend quality time with their loved ones.